 When New Zealand Governor-General Cyril Newall visited Samoa in 1944, he was told by Mata'utia Ioane Brown, the leader of the Fono of Faipule (a council of district representatives), ‘We have lost confidence in the trusteeship of New Zealand which has shown a lack of interest in the territory and treated its people as stepchildren.
 Our wish is that the Samoans be granted a larger measure of self-government.’2 Such blunt speaking prompted the speedy arrival of New Zealand Prime Minister Peter Fraser, and the beginning of moves towards Samoan independence.

 The UN trusteeship system, under which New Zealand governed Samoa, required governing countries to pay heed to the wishes of the indigenous people.
 The Samoans pushed for independence based on the Tongan model of indigenous control of internal matters, with foreign relations handled by a friendly colonial power.
-Acting on the belief that Samoa would not be satisfied with the Tongan solution in practice, the New Zealand government offered full independence with continuing support.
-This approach, unusual at the time, supported relatively rapid movement toward self-government.
-New Zealand would follow variations on this approach in the Cook Islands and Niue.
+Believing that Samoa would not be satisfied with the Tongan solution in practice, the New Zealand government offered full independence with continuing support.
+This approach, unusual at the time, enabled relatively rapid movement toward self-government.
+New Zealand would subsequently follow variations on this approach in the Cook Islands and Niue.

-In 1962 Samoa was the first of the Pacific states to regain its independence.
+In 1962 Samoa became the first Pacific island state to regain its independence.
 A new constitution was accompanied by a Treaty of Friendship that guaranteed New Zealand assistance in areas such as foreign affairs and defence.
-An 83% majority backed the constitution in a United Nations-supervised referendum held on 9 May 1961.
+On 9 May 1961, 83% of voters had backed the constitution in a referendum supervised by the United Nations.

 In 1997 'Western' was dropped from the nation's name, and it became known as Samoa.